 There are a limited number of manufacturers of waveguide optics, all targeted at OEM producers of AR and smart glasses.
-Competitors to our waveguide products include Lumus, WaveOptics, Digilens, Optinvent and several others.
-Several new waveguide manufacturers from China have begun demonstrating their solutions at recent trade shows.
+Competitors to our waveguide products include Lumus, WaveOptics (acquired recently by Snap), Digilens, Dispelix, Optinvent and several others.
+In addition, several new waveguide manufacturers from China have begun demonstrating their solutions at recent trade shows.
+Snap Inc. recently purchased WaveOptics and it appears that Snap is planning to use such waveguides for their own internal solutions and likely no longer will be potentially competitive as a waveguide component supplier.